Mr. Bean's Holiday: Plot

 Continuing to hitchhike, Bean is picked up by a Mini identical to his own driven by Sabine, who is on her way to the Cannes Film Festival, where her debut film directed by Clay, Playback Time, is to be presented.
 They stop at a service station, where Bean reunites with Stepan.
 Sabine takes him with them, believing Stepan to be Bean's son.
 The next morning, the trio arrive in Cannes thanks to Bean driving through the night after Sabine falls asleep.

 At a petrol station, Sabine sees on the news that she and Bean are suspected of kidnapping Stepan.
 In a rush to Playback Times premiere, rather than heading to the police to clear the misunderstandings, she has Bean and Stepan disguised as her mother and daughter to avoid detection at the festival.
 During the premiere, the audience shows complete disinterest in Playback Time, which centers on a homicide detective's pining for a lost love.
-Sabine discovers that her role has been mostly cut, prompting Bean to plug his video camera into the projector and replace the film's visuals with his video diary.
+Sabine discovers that her role has been cut, prompting Bean to plug his video camera into the projector and replace the film's visuals with his video diary.
 The footage aligns with the film's narration to present Sabine as the hero's lost love and Bean as her new lover.
-Clay, Sabine, and Bean all receive a standing ovation, which becomes more enthusiastic when Stepan is reunited with his parents onstage.
+Clay, Sabine and Bean all receive a standing ovation, which becomes more enthusiastic when Stepan is reunited with his parents onstage.

-Bean exits through the theatre's back door and arrives at the Cannes beach as he desired, and join Sabine, Stepan, Clay, and other people in miming to the song "La Mer".
+Bean exits through the theatre's back door and arrives at the Cannes beach as he desired, and joins Sabine, Stepan, Clay and other people in miming to the song "La Mer".